Health care quality: Patient perspective

 Patient satisfaction surveys are the main qualitative measure of the patient perspective.
 Patients may not have the clinical judgement of physicians and often judge quality on the basis of practitioner's concern and demeanor, among other things.
 As a result, patient satisfaction surveys have become a somewhat controversial measure of quality care.
 Proponents argue that patient surveys can provide needed feedback to physicians to assist on improving their practice.
 In addition, patient satisfaction often correlates with patient involvement in decision making and can improve patient-centered care.
 Patients' evaluation of care can identify opportunities for improvement in care, reducing costs, monitoring performance of health plans, and provide a comparison across health care institutions.
 Opponents of patient satisfaction surveys are often unconvinced that the data is reliable, that the expense does not justify the costs, and that what is measured is not a good indicator of quality.

 The Department of Health and Human Services bases 30 percent of hospitals' Medicare reimbursement on patient satisfaction survey scores on a survey, known as the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).
 "Beginning in October 2012, the Affordable Care Act implemented a policy that withholds 1 percent of total Medicare reimbursements—approximately $850 million—from hospitals (that percentage will double in 2017).
 Each year, only hospitals with high patient-satisfaction scores and a measure of certain basic care standards will earn that money back, and top performers receive bonuses from the pool."

+Measuring the quality of care is not always straightforward.
+For example there are cases where people have difficulties with self-report such as the most dependent care home residents.
+At the same time their views would be necessary for improving the well-being of the residents.
+A mixed-methods approach to assessment can help prevent their exclusion from surveys.